 PYO season: June to November.
 The farm and café are open year-round for tours and tastings

-Best known for its coastal towns and sun-kissed beaches, the Gold Coast and surrounding hinterland are also abundant with quaint PYO farms, roadside honesty boxes and homemade condiments, all less than an hour’s road trip from Brisbane.
+Best known for its coastal towns and sun-kissed beaches, the Gold Coast and surrounding hinterland is also abundant with quaint PYO farms, roadside honesty boxes and homemade condiments.
+All less than an hour’s road trip from Brisbane.

 Freeman’s Organic Farm

 Organic is a way of life at Freeman’s Organic Farm.
 This award-winning property on the southern Gold Coast has been in operation for over 100 years, developing an incredible selection of produce using sustainable practices.
 While not technically PYO, Freeman’s is well worth a visit if you’re after fresh organic fruit and veg.